jayoung/MalikLab_bioinformaticsResources/janets_NOTES_forMyself/programming_and_statistics/AI_notes.md

-# AI / chatGPT / etc
+# artificial intelligence - AI / chatGPT / etc

 xxx move these notes!  leave a link to the course I will likely do next and to the location of my notes